VIETNAM VETERANS & FAMILY VISITS

 “You are doing so much more for people than giving them a tour.
 You are helping them to make peace with themselves which heals their hearts and souls and gives them a better understanding of how things really are”.

 ………..like today’s younger generations I was so fortunate that I was born and raised in peacetime.
-I come from a small central Vietnamese village where in the late 1990s we usually had a shortage of electricity and most families pulled-up their chairs and sat in front of their houses under the moonlight and talked about the wars, how they survived, Vietnam’s subsidy period and everything about daily life.
+I come from a small central Vietnamese village where in the late 1990s we usually had a shortage of electricity.
+Most families pulled-up chairs and sat in front of their houses under the moonlight and talked about the wars, how they survived, Vietnam’s subsidy period and everything about daily life.
 The image of neighbours gathering and talking, children playing “hide and seek”, the peaceful atmosphere of the rice paddy fields and the stories I learnt are all in my heart.
 Those were the days that I never forget because this is a part of me.

 So how do I feel…………

 Well, I am from a Viet Cong (VC) family, my grandfather worked for the VC, my uncles and my neighbours fought at that time and most of them were injured.
 My parents grew up with the extreme ‘ups and downs’ during the War.
 My mother’s friend was a VC guerrilla.
 She still has more than 10 scars on her body and still feels pain when the weather changes.
 She is one of the bravest and kindest women I have met.
 And I still remember every single word she shared when I visited her during Tet (our Vietnamese New Year):

 “Each of the scars I carry on my body was like the flowers from the war, and these flowers were to remind me of my younger days, to be grateful with the independence we are having today”

 On my life journey, I meet many VC and families of Vietnamese veterans.
 Yet not one has talked about hatred or anything bad about the American people or those involved in the war.
 They just mention how intense the fighting was, about the loss of their team members, about the strong spirits of “freedom and independence”.